tomarus/cs-terraingen/README.md

 This mod was created using Monodevelop.
 To build this mod you need to install all game dll's to your project folder, or point your references path to your steamapps folder.

+Or just use the supplied Makefile to automate compiling and installing.
+The Makefile is tuned for OSX.
+If you are running Linux you should change the paths in the Makefile to point to your steamapps folder.

 See [the unofficial modding documentation](http://skylines-modding-docs.readthedocs.org/en/master/modding/Getting-Started/Setting-Up-MonoDevelop.html) for hints on how to setup this project.
-It will probably also work in Visual Studio but I'm not familar with that.